Codijr1/testscripts/README.md

 # testscripts
- Python Testing
+Recipe Book

-This Python script initializes two variables and assigns them '2' and '3' respectively.
-The script computes the sum of the two variables, and then assigns the result to variable 'c'.
-The result is then printed.
+This project is a simple recipe book that stores and displays various recipes.
+Each recipe includes the name of the dish, the cooking time, and a list of ingredients.
+The recipes are stored in a list of dictionaries and include information about its name, ingredients, and cooking time.